HealthIntersections/fhirserver/README.md

 Compiling should be simple:
 * get a copy of IndySoap (http://sourceforge.net/projects/indysoap/), and add the source directory to your delphi path ** Note: you don't need to install indysoap, just have it in your source path
-* open the file Server\FHIRServer.dproj in your version of delphi, and compile
+* open the file Server\FHIRServer.dproj (fro the DSTU version) or Server\FHIRServerDev.dproj (for the trunk version of FHIR) in your version of delphi, and compile

 The Server uses the pascal reference implementation released with the specification.
-It is simply copied into place using the file copy_fhir.bat, and committed with the server for convenience.
+It is simply copied into place (using the file copy_fhir.bat), and committed with the server for convenience.